Why Brexit talks just got much harder for the UK

 He also said they should "never be afraid to speak the truth to those in power."

-Hard-line Brexit supporters have cheered Rogers' resignation, and urged May to replace the career civil servant with an ambassador who is enthusiastic about Britain's impending departure from the EU.
+Hard-line Brexit supporters have cheered Rogers' resignation, and urged May to replace the civil servant with an ambassador who is enthusiastic about Britain's impending departure from the EU.

 Rogers had previously drawn attacks from Brexit supporters for reportedly telling ministers that a new free trade agreement with the EU could take 10 years to negotiate.